rns294/rns294.github.io/_pages/cv.md

 Objective
 ======
-My mission is to develop next-generation technologies and leaders in the U.S. Department of Defense to protect the Nation from emerging threats.
+My mission is to become a DoD/IC leader in order to develop and transition advanced capabilities across the technology development “valley of death”.
+I aim to transition these capabilities to support the Warfighter, maintain the battlespace advantage, and inspire/mentor the next generation of engineers and scientists.
+I am seeking opportunities as a senior manager/director (GS-14/15 equivalent) with responsibilities such as leading and managing personnel and programs, oversight of strategic directions and technology development, and/or management and integration of risk, requirements, and resources.

 Education
 ======